daisykim/daisykim.github.io/p/contacts.md

 layout: default
 ---

-*Need help with CODE OF CUBES?*
+*Need help with Coding?*

-- Check the each plugin or app's README or get in touch with developers.
+- Check the each code or app's README or get in touch with developers.

-*Any suggestions?*
+*Any help or suggestions?*

 - support@codeofcubes.com